-If you have useful links to share, please post them on The Whiteboard and I will add them here.
+If you have useful links to share, please share them using the Comment Box (below).
+We will review and add them here.

 - Statistics for Biologists (STT464): This course is a step1 for individuals with no background in statistics.
 The course covers the basics of the importance of statistical analysis, experimental design, ttests, ANOVAs, chi-squared tests and the like.
 I found this course particularly helpful when it came to the broad introduction.
 There is a BRIEF introduction to R/Rstudio.
 It is setup very much like an undergrad course in statistics would be but is ~90% graduate students. ~ information from Shawna Rowe